Edwards, Hollis-Jefferson duel highlights U.S. rout

 The two shooting guards went back-and-forth racking up points and giving the crowd at Mall of Asia Arena something to pay attention to besides the score as Team USA won 110-62 on Wednesday to finish pool play 3-0.

-The U.S. moves on to the World Cup's second round and will play Montenegro, which went 2-1 to advance out of its group, on Friday.
+The U.S. moves on to the World Cup's second round and will play Montenegro (2-1) on Friday and Lithuania (3-0) on Sunday.

-Edwards seemed to delight in the meeting with Hollis-Jefferson, the former NBA player who came in as the event's second-leading scorer and one of the happy stories of the first week.
-He matched up defensively with him and clearly had great bounce and energy.
+Edwards delighted in the meeting with Hollis-Jefferson, who was one of his mentors in training camp with the Minnesota Timberwolves his rookie year in 2020.
+Hollis-Jefferson, a six-year NBA veteran, came in as the event's second-leading scorer and one of the happy stories of the first week.

+"We haven't seen each other since then, so it was fun," Edwards said.
+"And yeah, we was talking with smack out there for sure."

-The Minnesota Timberwolves star threw in several dunks, three 3-pointers and even a behind-the-back pass.
-Edwards finished with 22 points in 19 minutes and, illustrating just how much he was into the game, also had eight rebounds and four assists.
+Edwards threw in several dunks, three 3-pointers and even a behind-the-back pass.
+He finished with 22 points in 19 minutes and also had eight rebounds and four assists.

-Edwards also fouled Hollis-Jefferson twice, which is something the 28-year-old has become an expert at while playing overseas the past two seasons.
-After drawing 15 fouls in a 39-point showing against New Zealand on Monday, Hollis-Jefferson drove, twisted and baited the U.S. into fouling him eight times in the first half alone.
+Edwards also fouled Hollis-Jefferson twice, which is something Hollis-Jefferson has become an expert at while playing overseas the past two seasons.
+After drawing 15 fouls in a 39-point showing against New Zealand on Monday, Hollis-Jefferson drove, twisted and baited the U.S. into fouling him eight times.

 Hollis-Jefferson finished with 20 points and 7 rebounds, though he was slowed after spraining his left ankle on a drive to the basket in the first half.